tnichols217/notes/CSDS 391/Textbook/X - Searching Cheat Sheet.md

 ## Uninformed Search

-Depth First: Keep going until cannot, then swap children Breadth First: Expand the closest node
+Depth First: Keep going until cannot, then swap children Breadth First: Expand all children of the closest node
 Best-first: Expand the node closest to the result
 Uniform-cost: Expand closest node accounting for node distance Depth limited: Depth first up to a limit